RamiKrispin/vscode-r/README.md

 When planning your Dockerfile, if applicable,  a good practice is to place the commands that will most likely stay the same and keep new updates to the end of the file if possible.

 That was just the tip of the iceberg, and there is much more to learn about Docker.
-The next section will explore different methods to run Python inside a container.
+The next section will explore different methods to run R inside a container.

 ## Running R on Docker - the hard way